hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine_scale_set.html.markdown

 * `public_ip_prefix_id` - (Optional) The ID of the Public IP Address Prefix from where Public IP Addresses should be allocated.
 Changing this forces a new resource to be created.

--> **NOTE:** This functionality is in Preview and must be opted into via `az feature register --namespace Microsoft.Network --name AllowBringYourOwnPublicIpAddress` and then `az provider register -n Microsoft.Network`.
+-> **Note:** This functionality is in Preview and must be opted into via `az feature register --namespace Microsoft.Network --name AllowBringYourOwnPublicIpAddress` and then `az provider register -n Microsoft.Network`.

 * `version` - (Optional) The Internet Protocol Version which should be used for this public IP address.
 Possible values are `IPv4` and `IPv6`.
 Defaults to `IPv4`.
 Changing this forces a new resource to be created.